DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/about.md

 ## Instructors

 Dan Beiting designed and teaches the course.
 He is an Assistant Professor of Pathobiology at PennVet.
-Camila Amorim (postdoc), Seble Nagatu and Sheridan Littleton (PhD studnets) are teaching assistants for the course in 2021.
+Camila Amorim (postdoc), Seble Negatu and Sheridan Littleton (PhD students) are teaching assistants for the course in 2021.

 ## Support and Sponsors